2023 Allegheny County Executive Election Voter Guide

 Posted on 01/19/23

-AARP Pennsylvania is dedicated to making certain that Allegheny County voters 50-plus know how to register to vote, where to vote in person, what the rules are for mail-in, absentee or early voting, and key dates for voting.
+AARP Pennsylvania is dedicated to ensuring that Allegheny County voters 50-plus know how to register to vote, where to vote in person, what the rules are for mail-in, absentee or early voting, and key dates for voting.

-While AARP Pennsylvania strongly encourages people to get out and vote for the candidates of their choice, we do not have a political action committee for donating to candidates, we do not endorse or oppose candidates, nor do we contribute to any candidate or political party.
+While AARP Pennsylvania strongly encourages people to get out and vote for the candidates of their choice, we do not have a political action committee for donating to candidates, we do not endorse or oppose candidates or contribute to any candidate or political party.

 Our goal for the Allegheny County Executive election is simple: to ensure Allegheny County voters 50+ and their families have all the information necessary to make their vote count.

-Who are the candidates running for Allegheny County Executive on primary election day?
+Who are the candidates running for Allegheny County Executive on general election day?

-County Executive Rich Fitzgerald, who has been in office since 2011, is term-limited, so he cannot seek reelection to another term and will not be on the primary ballot.
-Until the primary election ballot is officially set, those who have declared their candidacy include the following:
+County Executive Rich Fitzgerald, who has been in office since 2011, is term-limited, so he cannot seek reelection to another term and will not be on the general election ballot.
+The Pa.
+Primary was held on Tuesday, May 16th the candidates who will appear on the ballot on Nov.
+7th are as follows:

-• Sara Innamorato, State Representative for Pennsylvania’s 21st House District
+• Sara Innamorato, Former State Representative for Pennsylvania’s 21st House District

 • Joe Rockey, Former PNC Executive

-Our candidate list will be regularly updated, please check back frequently and stay tuned for more information about the 2023 Allegheny County Executive race and the issues that matter most to Allegheny County residents 50+.
-County Executive Officer candidates who will appear on the primary ballot will also be posted on the Allegheny County Elections Division webpage.
+Please check back frequently and stay tuned for more information about the 2023 Allegheny County Executive race and the issues that matter most to Allegheny County residents 50+.
+County Executive Officer candidates who will appear on the general election ballot will also be posted on the Allegheny County Elections Division webpage.

 • County Controller